openwisp/docker-openwisp/docs/ENV.md

 ### `NGINX_SSL_CONFIG`

 - **Explaination:** Additional nginx configurations.
 You can add any valid server block element here.
 As an example `index` option is configured.
 You may add options to this string or leave this variable blank.
-This variable is only applicable when `SSL_CERT_MODE` is `Yes` or `Develop`.
+This variable is only applicable when `SSL_CERT_MODE` is `Yes` or `SelfSigned`.
 - **Example:** `index index.html index.htm;`
 - **Default:** --BLANK--